sav-che/TL-2/Authors/Uribe-Uribe, (Antonio) Lorenzo {std. Uribe}.md

-> [!cite] BHL link: this entry starts at [page 619](https://www.biodiversitylibrary.org/item/103683#page/629/mode/1up) of TL-2 Vol. VI.
+> [!cite] BHL link: this entry starts at [page 619](https://www.biodiversitylibrary.org/page/33212661) of TL-2 Vol. VI.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Uribe-Uribe, \[Antonio\] Lorenzo (1900-1980), Colombian clergyman (S.J.) and botanist; entered the company of Jesus 1916, studied in Bogotá, Oña (Spain) and Valkenburg (Netherlands); ordained 1930; studied natural sciences in Fribourg (Switzerland), Braga and Roma; Dr. phil. theol.
 Univ.
 Gregor.
-1935; professor of philosophy and natural sciences at the Universidad Javeriana, Bogotá 1935; professor of botany at the Instituto de Ciencias Naturales 1952, director of the institute 1953-1958; curator 1958-1980; editor of Mutisia and Caldasia. (*Uribe*).
+1935; professor of philosophy and natural sciences at the Universidad Javeriana, Bogotá 1935; professor of botany at the Instituto de Ciencias Naturales 1952, director of the institute 1953-1958; curator 1958-1980; editor of Mutisia and Caldasia.
+**Abbreviated name**: *Uribe*

 #### Herbarium and types